lpardosixtos/Keeping-up-with-new-tech/README.md

 2. [Image Generation.](generation_index.md)
 3. [Statistics.](statistics_index.md)

-Search by autor!
-You may have been refered to this page to view someone's work.
+Search by author!
+You may have been referred to this page to view someone's work.
 Check the contributions that each autor has made to this repository.

 1. [lpardosixtos](Pardo.md)
 2. [marck404](Marcos.md)